gilesjb/jam/README.md

 ## Things to know

-You may have noticed that the scripts has no `import` statements.
+You may have noticed that the script has no `import` statements.
 This is because types provided by Jam are declared in the default package so they don't need to be imported.

 Source file paths are relative to the base directory `src`,